Welcome to the Premier Website for Professional Business Analysis

 The analyst forecasts likely cash inflows and outflows for a designated set of cost and benefit items, across two or more future periods, under each scenario.
 In a commercial business, these forecasts would reflect the firm's cost structure, sales forecasts, market position, and business model, as well as any ongoing changes or trends in any of these factors.

 Exhibit 1 summarizes these scenario forecasts for this example.
-The summary for each scenario is represents a full-value cash flow statement for the scenario.
+The summary for each scenario is represents a "full-value cash flow statement" for the scenario.

-Full-value cash flow statements (Exhibit 1 ) are a necessary step towards business case results but they are not the final step.
+Full-value cash flow statements (Exhibit 1 ) are a necessary step toward business case results but they are not the final step.
 They show expected cash flow outcomes for a few selected line items but they do not, by themselves directly address urgent questions such as these:

 • Which scenario represents the better business decision?